-If there is one certainty in the world of insurance agency search engine optimization (SEO), it is that nothing remains the same for long.
+If there is one certainty in the world of search engine optimization (SEO), it is that nothing remains the same for long.
 The SEO environment is continually shifting on both the search engine and user fronts, necessitating changes in tactics and a shifting focus on what is important to maintain those all-important search rankings.
 In other words, the strategies and techniques that may have worked in the past might not produce the same favorable results now.
 For 2020 and well into the future, here is a look at some of the most important SEO indicators to incorporate into your strategy, helping to improve or maintain critical search visibility.

 Search engines like Google have become increasingly powerful since their inception; advances in natural-language processing and artificial intelligence (AI) have been incorporated in recent years to make the search experience more accurate for users.
 The goal for search engines is to provide accurate and relevant results for user queries, in effect delivering exactly the information users are seeking.
 Google’s algorithm processes hundreds of factors that influence rankings, and SEO professionals attempt to create web content that satisfies these factors.
 Unfortunately, updates and changes to the Google algorithm have made certain SEO practices ineffective over time.
 Once again, what worked in the past may no longer work now or in the future.